johngodlee/geosci_linux_intro/geosci_linux_intro.md

 Where <PID> is the ID number that I was presented with earlier in the terminal when I first started the `xeyes` program.

-It is useful to know that if you run a program in the background by usign the `&` operator, you can `exit` from your remote session and the program will continue to run, even though you're not there.
+It is useful to know that if you run a program in the background by using the `&` operator, you can use the `exit` command to end your remote session and the program will continue to run, even though you're not there or connected to `burn`.
 This could be very useful if you have a huge data crunching program running and you want to go home and sleep.

 <a name="scripting"></a>

 ## Shell scripting

 As you start to learn terminal commands and do more computing in the Linux environment you may find that you perform the same set of actions over and over.
 For example, if you get regular data files sent to you from some distant fieldsite, you may want to manipulate that data in the same way every time.
 Shell scripting allows you to save a set of commands for later use.
-Let's make a script that allows us to `grep` for lines containing a given word in the the `nation_data.txt` file and any other file in the future. `cd` to the `home` directory and open the `nano` text editor:
+Let's make a script that allows us to `grep` for lines containing a given word in the `nation_data.txt` file and any other file in the future. `cd` to the `home` directory and open the `nano` text editor:

 ```
 cd